Ja4e/lyrus/README.md

 best cmus simple lyrics player out there

-unfortunately it uses traditional polling system couldve used playerctl since the beginning

-the dbus does not actually implement properly still doing traditional polling, I know this isnt the right approach to the lrc control but I will need to go through some of the documentation before executing all that

-tbh i am happy to introduce this that this program now works on any music player that works with playerctl

 Scrollable lyrics btw

 very customizeable

 run this script with these requirement  installable through pip if doownloaded directly through the source code

 It detects your custon config.json (monfiable btw) make sure you backup this json configurations

 will attempt to get a2 working

-also need better instrument detection

 hmm i wanted to add option to allow tab like functionality to be able to edit the setting in curses interface